FOLLOW US

 The Skyline Trail in Cape Breton

-For breathtaking views of the Gulf of St. Lawrence and Cape Breton Highlands, hike the Skyline Trail.
+Hike the Skyline Trail for breathtaking views of the Gulf of St. Lawrence and Cape Breton Highlands.
 This 7-kilometer loop trail takes you through a dense forest to a dramatic headland cliff.
 Keep an eye out for moose, bald eagles, and whales in the distance.
-The trail is relatively easy, making it suitable for all fitness levels.
+The trail is relatively easy.
 Just remember to stay on the trail to protect the fragile ecosystem.
-As you hike through the trail, you'll be rewarded with panoramic views that are nothing short of spectacular.
-It's a hike that showcases the raw beauty of Nova Scotia's landscapes.

 Advertisement